richardbiely/gaia-ecs/README.md

 ecs::CommandBuffer cb;
 w.ForEach(q, [&](Entity e, const Position& p) {
   if (p.y < 0.0f)
-    cb.DeleteEntity(e); // queue entity e for deletion if its position falls bellow zero });
+    cb.DeleteEntity(e); // queue entity e for deletion if its position falls below zero });
 cb.Commit(&w); // after calling this all entities with y position bellow zero get deleted
 ```
-If you try to make an unprotected structural change with GAIA_DEBUG enabled (set by default when Debug configuration is used) the framework will assert letting you know you are using it in a wrong way.
+If you try to make an unprotected structural change with GAIA_DEBUG enabled (set by default when Debug configuration is used) the framework will assert letting you know you are using it the wrong way.

 ## Chunk components
-Chunk component is a special kind of component which exists at most once per chunk.<br/>
+A chunk component is a special kind of component which exists at most once per chunk.<br/>
-In other words you attach an information to one chunk specifically.<br/>
+In other words, you attach a piece of information to one chunk specifically.<br/>
 If you organize your data with care (which you should) this can save you some very precious memory or performance depending on your use case.<br/>

 For instance, imagine you have a grid with fields of 10 meters in size on each axis.